| Title: | Download and Analyze Crash Data |

 These files contain crash, vehicle, and person identifiers, and two

-variables labelled name
+variables labelled name and value.
+These correspond to

 variable names from the raw data files and the corresponding values,